ChrstphrHll/npc_gen/students/Kessa Keller.md

 ---
 ### Description
 - 3rd year Human Ranger in Elkenval
-- wavy white hair that's kept back by a blue headband, Hazel eyes, and Tan skin
+- long straight black hair that's braided, Hazel eyes, and Tan skin
 - Is Enigmatic and Regretful, and has Integrity as their ideal

 ### Organizations